AILARON/Segmentation/DATASET.md

 ## [Annotation files](dataset/annotations)

+These files apply to the images found in the path /mnt/DATA/copepod_lab_petridish/copepods on the NAS drive of the lab computer used for this project.
+The 5 first images in the directory (alphabetically orderd) are ommited as the these are not included in the STATS.csv output from the processing of these images by the PySilCam.
+This is because the background correction in that process utilizes the previous 5 images to subtractt the background of a given image.

 | Files   |   Description |
 | --------------------------------------------- | ---------------------------------------------- |
 | <tt>via_export_{json,coco}_format.json</tt>   | unprocessed exported annotations from the tool |